Curriculum Detail

 • Honors Pre-Calculus

 Honors Pre-Calculus, designed for the most ambitious and capable math students, focuses on the structure of math and the relationships between numerical, graphical, and algebraic forms.
 The exploration of trigonometry and logarithmic functions allows students to extend their knowledge and understanding of the concept of functions and their inverses.
 Additional topics include conic sections and rational functions, as well as an extensive study of derivations with trigonometry and trigonometric expressions as algebraic objects.
 Graphing utilities are used to support analytic methods and to give students visual representations that nurture an intuitive understanding.
 An important focus is abstract reasoning, in addition to the skills of algebraic manipulation.
-Students successfully completing this course may advance to Honors Calculus, AP Calculus, or Honors/AP Statistics, or another math elective.
+Students successfully completing this course may advance to Honors Calculus, AP Calculus, Honors/AP Statistics, or another math elective.

 • Personal Finance

+This course fulfills the integrative, immersive learning experience graduation requirement when paired with a work-based learning internship or Student Accessibility Youth Employment.
 Is it possible to retire with a million dollars?
 Is it better to lease or buy a car?
 What are the advantages and disadvantages of using a credit card?
 Personal Finance is a course designed to prepare students for a lifetime of financial responsibility and independence.
 From insurance, loans, and investments to maintaining a checkbook and understanding paycheck deductions, real-life applications are explored in order to provide students with useful knowledge that will help them in daily life.
 Students collaborate and work through various activities and simulations as they investigate and learn about topics of particular interest, all in the name of better understanding their finances.
 PREREQUISITE: Successful completion of the algebra and geometry math requirements.

 • Practical Algebra